Roadhouse Blues

 "Roadhouse Blues" is a song by the American rock band the Doors from their 1970 album Morrison Hotel.
-It was released as the B-side of "You Make Me Real", which peaked at No. 50 on the U.S. Billboard Hot 100.
+It was released as the B-side of "You Make Me Real", which peaked at No. 50 on the U.S. Billboard Hot 100 and No. 41 in Canada.
 "Roadhouse Blues" charted in its own right on the Cash Box Top 100, peaking at No. 76.
 The song became a concert staple for the group and it has been covered by numerous artists.